- Experience Related Statistics

 According to research by SBI, reported in Harvard Business Review:

-And other studies from past research traditionally point to somewhere between 1 in 3 and 1 in 4 sellers leaving every single year.
+And other studies from past research traditionally point to somewhere between 1 in 3 and 1 in 4 sellers leaving every year.

 What does turnover rate mean to you in reality?
 For every ten sellers in your sales organizations, 3 of them will be gone within the next 12 months.